 Cygnus the Swan

 There are many stories attached to Cygnus.
 The best known is that of the liaison between Zeus disguised as a swan and Queen Leda.
 The unusual outcome was Leda's giving birth to an egg.
-In some versions it's two eggs, with twins hatching from each: Castor and Pollux from one and Helen of Troy and her sister from the other.
+In some versions it's two eggs, with twins hatching from each: Castor and Pollux from one and Helen of Troy and her sister Clytemnestra from the other.

-Cygnus is one of the constellations whose shape is a plausible representation of what it represents, a swan with outstretched wings, as shown in 19th century Urania's Mirror.
-Yet probably more people would recognize it as the Northern Cross, which is an asterism.
-An asterism is a recognizable star group that isn't a constellation.
+Cygnus is one of the constellations whose shape is a plausible representation of what it represents, a swan with outstretched wings.
+Part of the constellation is also known as the Northern Cross.
+The cross is an asterism, i.e., a recognizable star group that isn't a constellation.
 Note that the cross is opposite in orientation to the swan.

 At the foot of the cross - the swan's head - is Albireo.
 It's about halfway between Vega and Altair and seems to be a single star.
 However it is one of the most beautiful double stars in the sky.
 Even a small telescope can resolve it into two stars, one amber and one blue.

 The black hole forms a binary system with a blue supergiant.
 They both orbit a common center of mass about once every five and a half days.
-The black hole's strong gravity pulls gas from its companion into a disk of gas called an accretion disk.
+The black hole's strong gravity pulls gas from its companion onto a disk of gas called an accretion disk.
 As matter spirals from this disk into the black hole itself, it heats up so much that high energy radiation such as X-rays and gamma rays is given off.

 Content copyright © 2018 by Mona Evans.
 All rights reserved.